starsplitterrecords/ECAID/index.md

 Contributors are invited not only to help shape the future of the framework, but to demonstrate what ethical authorship can look like—at scale, and in practice.

+The ECAID Project © 2025 by Jeff Hines is licensed under CC BY 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/